Find out if you’re entitled to work in Ireland

 How to apply for an employment permit

-Applications for employment permits can be made by you or your prospective employer to the Employment Permits Section of the Department of Jobs, Enterprise and Innovation using the relevant employment permit application form.
+Applications for employment permits can be made by you or your prospective employer to the Employment Permits Section of the Department of Business, Enterprise and Innovation.

 If you are in Ireland and you need English translations of documents you can contact the embassy or consulate of your country for assistance.